 On February 16, 2018, the US Department of Commerce released its report regarding the Section 232 investigation.
-The recommendations in that report include options regarding tariffs and/or quotas are intended to adjust the level of steel imports into the United States as it has been determined that those imports are an impairment to national security.
+The recommendations in that report include options regarding tariffs and/or quotas that are intended to adjust the level of steel imports into the United States as it has been determined that those imports are an impairment to national security.
 Under the statute, the US president is required to adopt, modify or take no action on these recommendations.
-During March 2018, the US administration suspended the implementation of any steel and aluminum tariffs by exempting Canada, and certain other countries.
+During March 2018, the US administration imposed tariffs on steel and aluminum imports into the US, but suspended the implementation of any steel and aluminum tariffs by exempting Canada and certain other countries.
 On May 31, 2018, the US administration signed a proclamation that as of June 1, 2018, tariffs will no longer be suspended for steel or aluminum imports from Canada, Mexico and the European Union.